 Interns conduct services on-site and have the opportunity to provide teletherapy services for appropriate clients.
 Interns also collaborate with a multidisciplinary team including Department of Family and Protective Services (DFPS), the District Attorney's (DA) Office, law enforcement, forensic interviewers, physicians, and court-appointed volunteers.
 Interns provide psychotherapy to clients (child, adolescent, and adult) with a variety of disorders, particularly posttraumatic symptomatology due to child sexual abuse.
 In addition, interns complete an average of four trauma-informed psychological evaluations per year.
 During their 40-hour workweek schedule, interns maintain a weekly caseload of 10-15 individual and family therapy clients and 2-3 groups.
 One of the groups entails providing instruction for non-offending caregivers in a weekly psychoeducational and skills building group.
-The interns will co-facilitate these concurrently running groups with a post-doctoral fellow and have an opportunity to lead a victim's group and a caregivers group covering PRAC skills (i.e., psychoeducation, relaxation strategies, affect regulation and cognitive coping).
+The interns will co-facilitate these groups with a post-doctoral fellow and have an opportunity to lead a victim's group covering PRAC skills and psychoeducation.
 Interns also conduct psychological assessments throughout the training year.
 They maintain one testing case at a time and are allotted approximately 2 hours each week for assessment administration and scoring.
 Doctoral interns gain a breadth of experiences that assist in further developing their clinical knowledge and skills.
 In addition, interns are part of a multidisciplinary team that is comprised of clinicians from diverse educational backgrounds and are afforded opportunities to staff and consult on cases with many different agencies, including Child Protective Services, law enforcement, forensic services, physicians, and statewide district attorneys.
 Interns gain multifaceted experiences by sharing office space with other interns from multiple disciplines.
 All interns have access to their own computer or work laptop and phone extension to complete their daily tasks.
 Interns work 40 hours per week on average.
 When hours exceed this amount, doctoral interns are compensated with additional time off.